jl908069/GUMsley/README.md

 ## Entity salience data
-Go to the <a href="https://github.com/amir-zeldes/gum/tree/master" target="_blank">GUM repo</a> for entity salience data
+Go to the [GUM repo](https://github.com/amir-zeldes/gum/) for entity salience data

 coref/ - Entity and coreference annotation in two formats:
   - conll/ - CoNLL shared task tabular format (with Wikification but no bridging or split antecedent annotations)